Rate of Change (ROC)

 A momentum oscillator that measures the percentage change in price between the current price and the price a certain number of periods ago.
 It indicates the speed (velocity) of the trend.

 The Rate of Change (ROC) is pure momentum expressed as a percentage.
 It answers a simple question: "How much faster or slower is the price moving today compared to a specified number of days ago?"
 This percentage-based calculation makes ROC one of the most intuitive momentum indicators available to traders across all markets and timeframes.
+Because it is calculated as a ratio, it allows for the comparison of momentum between different assets regardless of their absolute price levels, which is a significant advantage over simple momentum indicators.
 If a stock goes from $100 to $110 in 2 days, the ROC spikes dramatically.
 If it takes 20 days to make the same move, the ROC rises gently.
 This distinction between rapid and gradual price changes reveals the underlying momentum driving price action, helping traders understand whether moves are sustainable or exhausting.
+In many ways, ROC functions as the "speedometer" of a financial asset, showing whether the trend is accelerating or decelerating as it approaches key support or resistance levels.
 Traders use ROC to confirm trends and identify potential reversals.
 If the price is making new highs but the ROC is making lower highs, it means the rally is losing steam (decelerating).
 This "momentum divergence" is a classic warning sign of an approaching top and potential trend reversal.
+Conversely, when prices make new lows but the ROC starts moving higher, it signals that the selling pressure is exhausting and a bounce may be imminent.
+This leading quality of ROC makes it a favorite for those looking to anticipate rather than just follow market moves.
 The indicator oscillates around a zero line, with positive values indicating prices are higher than they were n periods ago (upward momentum) and negative values showing prices are lower (downward momentum).
 The magnitude of the reading indicates the strength of the momentum, with extreme readings suggesting overbought or oversold conditions.
-ROC finds application across all tradable markets including stocks, forex, commodities, and cryptocurrencies.
-Its simplicity and effectiveness have made it a cornerstone of momentum-based trading strategies for decades, particularly when combined with other technical indicators for signal confirmation.
+It is important to remember that ROC is unbounded, meaning it can theoretically go to any level, so traders must look at historical extremes for the specific asset to determine what constitutes "extreme" momentum.

 Key Takeaways